EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 **INIT** switches must occur first:

 + **\-\-h | \-\-help**\\
-  prints out a help message and exits.
+  print out a help message and exits.
 + **-rot**\\
-  rotates frame 90 degrees
+  rotate figure 90 by degrees
 + **-pr#**\\
-  set the output verbosity to #
+  set the standard output verbosity to #
 + **-disp[:lus]**\\
-  displays picture in a subshell.
+  display picture in a subshell.
   Option :l or :u or :s draws in landscape, upside-down, seascape.\\
   _Note:_{: style="color: red"} to use this feature you must compile **fplot**{: style="color: blue"} with a viewer available your machine.\\
   Customize string **dispfn** near the beginning of **fplot.f**.
 + **-plaintext**\\
-  strings have no non-ASCII characters (superscripts, subscripts, etc).
+  assume strings have no non-ASCII characters (superscripts, subscripts, etc).
 + **-f <i>script-file</i>**\\
   read remaining arguments from file <i>script-file</i>

 **FORMAT** switches govern frame layout and labels.
 A figure is comprised of one or more frames.
-  A new frame overlays anything below it.
+Each new frame overlays anything below it.\\
 _Note:_{: style="color: red"} by default, **fplot**{: style="color: blue"} draws a frame around the figure with tic marks and numbering (see [Example 2.1](/docs/misc/fplot/#example-21-nbsp-plot-y20x2exp-4x)).
 These defaults can be modified with the following switches.